IR Carousel LR

 BIG DATA: ATLAS

-Prof Alan Barr, Professor of Particle Physics at the University of Oxford, talked to this student from King Edward VI Camp Hill School for Boys about his research group’s poster.
+A student from King Edward VI Camp Hill School for Boys talks to University of Oxford particle physics professor about his group’s research.
 They analysed over 12 million collision events from ATLAS data to find the Higgs boson.

 Explore their poster